jodator/handbook/governance/council.md

 ### Announce Candidacy

-All users wanting to become a candidate in the next council election has to register themself during the Candidacy Announcement phase and stake a sufficient amount of value.
+All users wanting to become a candidate in the next council election have to register themself during the Candidacy Announcement phase and stake a sufficient amount of value.
+If a candidacy stake from one of the previous elections is still locked, it will be released first.

 **Extrinsic name**